 Heidi's website is http://heidipollard.com

 Rachel Hayes, a nationally recognized artist that creates painterly fabric structures from intimate to the massive scale, will start showing work at the gallery this fall.
 Rachel showed at JNG in Kansas City early in her career with two solo shows.
-We will introduce her to this area by showing some interesting, modest size, wall works that relate to her large scale work.
-Rachel is busy early this summer in San Francisco installing a major piece in a major permanent collection.
+We introduce her to this area by showing some interesting, modest size, wall works that relate to her large scale work.
+Rachel was busy early summer 2017in San Francisco installing a major piece in a major permanent collection.